jieyibi/CaR-constraint/README.md

 ---

 Hi there!
-Thanks for your attention to our work!🤝
+Thanks for your attention to our work!🤝 Welcome to stop by our poster and chat with me in Rio!

 This is the PyTorch code for the **Construct-and-Refine (CaR)** framework for neural routing solvers.